CaioTomas/Arithmetic-Formatter-FCC/README.md

+This is the repo of my solution to the Arithmetic Formatter project from the Scientific Computing with Python course from freeCodeCamp.

 ### Assignment

 Students in primary school often arrange arithmetic problems vertically to make them easier to solve.
 For example, "235 + 52" becomes: